googlearchive/workbox-microsite/src/get-started/gulp.md

 # Gulp

 Use gulp and `workbox-build` to build a precaching service worker.
-Simply install the module then cut and paste the code sampel
+Simply install the module then cut and paste the code sample.

 1. [Install Node.js](https://nodejs.org/en/).
 1. Install the module with NPM.

     ```
-    npm install workbox-build --save
+    npm install workbox-build --save-dev
     ```

 1. Require `workbox-build` in your build script.